-This recipe combines two steakhouse favorites -- potatoes and chimichurri sauce -- into a vegetarian main that even meat lovers will love.
 Here we highlight delicious sweet potatoes, which we cut into planks, toss with sauce and grill in foil packets to infuse them with flavor and make perfectly tender.
-Serve the potatoes on a platter with more chimichurri alongside for a welcome change of pace.
+Serve the potatoes on a platter with more sauce for an impressive side.

 Prepare a grill for medium-high level indirect heat: For gas grills (with 3 or more burners), turn all the burners to medium-high heat; after about 15 minutes, turn off one of the middle burners and leave the remaining burners at medium high.
 For charcoal grills, bank one chimney starter-full of lit and ashed-over charcoal briquettes to one side of the grill.
 Set up a drip pan on the other side to avoid flare-ups.
 Replenish the charcoal as needed.
 (Be sure to consult the grill manufacturer's guide for best results.)